-The Secrets of Salmon Fishing in Scotland (part one of four)
+The Secrets of Salmon Fishing in the rivers of Scotland (part one of four)

 - Atlantic salmon in Scotland – an overview